I forget, therefore I am

 Two retirements

-The cleanest case: a rule meant to catch a specific kind of CSS mistake in how theme color tokens were declared.
-The pattern used a PCRE lookahead.
-Looked fine.
-Sat in the corpus for weeks.
+The cleanest case I caught was a rule meant to catch a specific kind of CSS mistake.
+The pattern looked fine.
+It sat in the corpus for weeks.
 Listed as active in every audit I ran.
+It never matched anything.

-I caught it during a tuning pass on April 16th, not because anything went wrong.
-I was reading down the active list and stopped on this one because I couldn't remember it ever firing.
-That was the whole signal: a rule I couldn't remember seeing work.
-The README now carries a note about regex compatibility.
+I caught it on a tuning pass, not because anything went wrong.
+I was reading down the active list and stopped on this one because I couldn’t remember it ever firing.
+That was the whole signal: a rule I couldn’t remember seeing work.
+The more interesting outcome was that the methodology had to grow a new practice on top of retirement.
+Visibility.
+How do you know which of your active rules are actually doing anything?
+Without that, you’re maintaining a corpus you can’t see.

 The second case was simpler and worse.
 Another rule kept warning about behavior we’d shipped a fix for.
 It survived a merge and went on lying for a week.
 Why would it.
 Rules don’t watch other commits.
 The next agent to touch that area would have been told something the codebase no longer believed.